stefanberger/containerd/docs/encryption.md

 /* Functions */

-// EncryptImage encrypts an image; it accepts either an OCI descriptor representing a manifest list or a single manifest func EncryptImage(ctx context.Context, cs content.Store, desc ocispec.Descriptor, cc *encconfig.CryptoConfig, lf *encryption.LayerFilter) (ocispec.Descriptor, bool, error)
+// EncryptImage encrypts an image; it accepts either an OCI descriptor representing a manifest list or a single manifest func EncryptImage(ctx context.Context, cs content.Store, desc ocispec.Descriptor, cc *encconfig.CryptoConfig, lf *LayerFilter) (ocispec.Descriptor, bool, error)

-// DecryptImage decrypts an image; it accepts either an OCI descriptor representing a manifest list or a single manifest func DecryptImage(ctx context.Context, cs content.Store, desc ocispec.Descriptor, cc *encconfig.CryptoConfig, lf *encryption.LayerFilter) (ocispec.Descriptor, bool, error)
+// DecryptImage decrypts an image; it accepts either an OCI descriptor representing a manifest list or a single manifest func DecryptImage(ctx context.Context, cs content.Store, desc ocispec.Descriptor, cc *encconfig.CryptoConfig, lf *LayerFilter) (ocispec.Descriptor, bool, error)

 // CheckAuthorization checks whether a user has the right keys to be allowed to access an image (every layer)
 // It takes decrypting of the layers only as far as decrypting the asymmetrically encrypted data
 // The decryption is only done for the current platform func CheckAuthorization(ctx context.Context, cs content.Store, desc ocispec.Descriptor, dc *encconfig.DecryptConfig) error

-// GetImageLayerInfo gets the image key Ids necessary for decrypting an image
+// GetImageLayerDescriptors gets the image layer Descriptors of an image; the array contains
-// We determine the KeyIds starting with  the given OCI Decriptor, recursing to lower-level descriptors
-// until we get them from the layer descriptors func GetImageLayerInfo(ctx context.Context, cs content.Store, desc ocispec.Descriptor, lf *encryption.LayerFilter) ([]encryption.LayerInfo, error)
+// a list of Descriptors belonging to one platform followed by lists of other platforms func GetImageLayerDescriptors(ctx context.Context, cs content.Store, desc ocispec.Descriptor) ([]ocispec.Descriptor, error)

 /* Cryptography Configuration Datastructures */